NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Vidileth.md

   - name: ""

   - name: "Numbing Lights"
-    desc: " (aura,light,visual) 30 feet.\nThe vidileth exudes dim light.
+    desc: " (aura,light,visual) 30 feet.\n\nThe vidileth exudes dim light.
 Creatures within the light must attempt a DC 34 Will check save each round, becoming [[Conditions/Stupefied 1|Stupefied 1]] on a failure (or increase their stupefied value from numbing lights by 1, to a maximum of 4)."

 abilities_mid:
   - name: ""